sezersengul49/sezersengul49/README.md

 - 📚 Focused on continuous learning and self-improvement.
 - 💬 Good communication and teamwork skills.
 - 🤝 Team player, passionate about both learning and teaching.
+- 📫 How can you reach me sezersengul@outlook.com.tr

 ## Skills
 - HTML5